In the world of UEFI, securing the bootstrapping process means establishing

 Alternatively, the firmware menu may provide ways to add a new key to the Signature Database.

-There is no support for adding non-inbox drivers (that is, drivers that do not come with SLE) after having booted into the installation with Secure Boot enabled.
+There is no support for adding non-inbox drivers (that is, drivers that do not come with SUSE Linux Enterprise Desktop) during installation with Secure Boot enabled.
 The signing key used for SolidDriver/PLDP is not trusted by default.

-However, it ispossible to use third party drivers during installation with Secure Boot enabled in two different ways:
+It is possible to install third party drivers during installation with Secure Boot enabled in two different ways.
+In both cases:

 Add the needed keys to the firmware database via firmware/system management tools before the installation.
 This option depends on the specific hardware you are using.
 Consult your hardware vendor for more information.